 Making A Green Tea Sorbet

-Getting back to the green tea dessert.
-I played around with fresh mint and tea bags to create this recipe.
-The end result was this refreshing minty tea sorbet.
+Sorbet ingredients are simple.
+I played around with fresh mint and tea bags for the sorbet ingredients.
+The end result was this refreshing minty green tea sorbet.

-This time I did play with matcha green tea to make this frozen treat.
-It worked well like the tea bags did the first time I made this green tea frozen dessert.
+Matcha green tea to make this frozen treat is also wonderful for sorbet ingredients.
+The matcha worked well as the tea bags did for this green tea frozen dessert.

 - 1 1/2 cups water